'This is so critical' Merrimack College backdrop for active shooter drills

-NORTH ANDOVER — Just after 10 a.m., an announcement was made we were "going hot."
+NORTH ANDOVER — Just after 10 a.m., an announcement was made that we were “going hot.”

 Six men were sprawled out on a classroom floor, pretending to be bleeding and critically hurt.
 Then, the sound of gunfire.
 Someone whimpers, “We need help.”

-As part of a first responder drill Thursday morning, a dispatcher announced there's was a gunman in Merrimack College's Sullivan Hall.
-A male was yelling in the hallway about how he was "supposed to get a raise but he got fired."
+As part of a first-responder drill Thursday morning, a dispatcher announced there was a gunman in Merrimack College’s Sullivan Hall.
+A male was yelling in the hallway about how he was “supposed to get a raise but he got fired.”

-Moments later we are told the "suspect is down."
-But multiple people are injured, including a young woman who is dragged seemingly wounded and unconscious to a room where a reporter is standing watching this practice scenario play out.
+Moments later we are told the “suspect is down.”
+But multiple people are injured, including a young woman who is dragged — seemingly wounded and unconscious — to a room where a reporter is standing by, watching as this practice-scenario played out.

-Meanwhile, police officers work quickly to assess the injuries of the others lying on the classroom floor.
-Two tourniquets are wrapped around the right leg of a man who is acting as if he's unresponsive.
-Two other young men who are hurt but conscious are sat up against the wall of the front of the classroom.
+Police officers worked quickly to assess the injuries of those lying on the classroom floor.
+Two tourniquets were wrapped around the right leg of a man who acting as if he was unresponsive.
+Two other young men who were hurt but conscious were propped up against the wall at the front of the classroom.

-A group of firefighters, who are unarmed, then arrived and used a large, plastic type blanket with handles to drag and carry the injured out the classroom.
+A group of firefighters, all unarmed, soon arrived and use a large, plastic-type blanket with handles to drag and carry the injured out of the classroom.

 The training for Massachusetts law enforcement and first responders is a leader in the nation, officials said, designed to prepare rescuers for integrated, life-saving responses.

-“Our investment in training will bolster our first responders’ collective ability to prepare for, prevent and respond to emergencies while strengthening public safety in communities across the Commonwealth," Healey said.

-Two advance trainings for more than 90 "cross-discipline first responders" are included in the state budget.
-The training is formally referred to the NFPA 3000: Standard for an Active Shooter / Hostile Event Response (ASHER) Program, the adopted statewide framework for hostile incident response.
+Two, advanced trainings for more than 90 “cross-discipline first responders” are included in the state budget.
+The training is formally referred to as the NFPA 3000: Standard for an Active Shooter/Hostile Event Response (ASHER) Program, the adopted statewide framework for hostile incident response.

 The training Thursday was run in partnership with the ALERRT (Advanced Law Enforcement Rapid Response Training) Center at Texas State University, recognized in 2013 by the FBI as the national standard in active shooter response training, according to state officials.